-- (1) the impact of the general economy and economic uncertainty on our business; - (2) risks associated with the operation of our business generally, including: - a. client demand for our services and solutions; - b. maintaining a balance of our supply of skills and resources with client demand; - c. effectively competing in a highly competitive market; - d. protecting our clients' and our data and information; - e. risks from international operations including fluctuations in exchange rates; - f. obtaining favorable pricing to reflect services provided; - g. adapting to changes in technologies and offerings; - h. risk of loss of one or more significant software vendors; and - i. the implementation of our new enterprise resource planning system in July 2014; - (3) legal liabilities, including intellectual property protection and infringement or the disclosure of personally identifiable information; - (4) risks associated with managing growth organically and through acquisitions; and - (5) the risks detailed from time to time within our filings with the Securities and Exchange Commission (the "SEC").
+- (1) the impact of the general economy and economic uncertainty on our business; - (2) risks associated with the operation of our business generally, including: - a. client demand for our services and solutions; - b. maintaining a balance of our supply of skills and resources with client demand; - c. effectively competing in a highly competitive market; - d. protecting our clients' and our data and information; - e. risks from international operations including fluctuations in exchange rates; - f. obtaining favorable pricing to reflect services provided; - g. adapting to changes in technologies and offerings; and - h. risk of loss of one or more significant software vendors; - e) legal liabilities, including intellectual property protection and infringement or the disclosure of personally identifiable information; - (4) risks associated with managing growth organically and through acquisitions; and - (5) the risks detailed from time to time within our filings with the Securities and Exchange Commission (the "SEC").

 This discussion is not exhaustive, but is designed to highlight important factors that may impact our forward-looking statements.
-Because the factors referred to above, as well as the statements included under the heading "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2014 and elsewhere in this Form 10-Q, including documents incorporated by reference therein and herein, could cause actual results or outcomes to differ materially from those expressed in any forward-looking statement made by us or on our behalf, you should not place undue reliance on any forward-looking statements.
+Because the factors referred to above, as well as the statements included under the heading "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2014 and elsewhere in this Form 10-Q, including documents incorporated by reference therein and herein, could cause actual results or outcomes to differ materially from those expressed in any forward-looking statements.